-- Never connect an unknown USB flash drive to your tablet or laptop.
-Any device that connects to a USB port can be considered a storage device and may contain malicious software (mp3 players, smart phones, external hard drives etc.).
+- Never connect an unknown device to your tablet or laptop.
+Any device that connects to a USB port (flash drive, MP3 players, smart phones, external hard drives, etc.) can be considered a storage device and may contain malicious software.

 - Avoid using unknown storage media such as CDs, DVDs or floppy disks in your computer.
 They may contain malicious software that automatically reads the contents of storage media or drives.
 You do not need to click on a malicious file for your computer to be infected.

 Protecting the physical security of your devices is just as important as protecting yourself through digital measures.
-Laptops and smartphones are popular targets for thieves, since they are relatively small and can yield a high profit.
+Electronic devices are popular targets for thieves, since they are relatively small and can yield a high profit.
 A thief can transfer data from your unattended device to a secondary storage device and can upload malicious software to be accessed later.

-- Do not let your devices out of your sight.
+- Always keep your devices with you.
 Don’t leave your phone charging in a public conference room while you go for lunch or lend your phone to a stranger who needs to make a call.

 - Lock up valuable and sensitive electronic equipment when it is not in use.

-- Just as you wouldn’t wear expensive jewellery in a dangerous area, do not flash your expensive devices.
+- Just as you wouldn’t wear expensive jewellery in a dangerous area, don’t flash your expensive devices.

-- Do not rely on “good hiding spots” within a hotel room to secure your equipment.
+- Don’t rely on “good hiding spots” within a hotel room to secure your equipment.
 This may be the first time you have seen the room but it is not the first time someone else has seen it.

 - When travelling, keep your electronic equipment in your carry-on baggage to avoid potential in-flight loss or damage.